Skip to the main content

 The minimum education required to administer audiometric testing is successful completion of an audiometric technician training course approved by the Government of Alberta or an approved equivalent.
 The approved course is currently offered through distance education by MacEwan University in Edmonton and classroom instruction at THM Audiology Group Ltd. in Calgary.
 Audiometric technicians must recertify every 5 years.

 Most employers require applicants to have a high school diploma or equivalent.
-Experience working with labourers or the general public is an asset.
+Experience working with the public is an asset.
 Some employers prefer applicants who have a valid driver’s licence.

 To expand or narrow your search for programs related to this occupation, visit Post-Secondary Programs.